CB1 Street Co-Naming Application

 Friends of City Hall Park in consultation with Lenape Center

-Two Proposed Street Co-naming signs (circled in red) border City Hall Park’s Northeast Plaza:
+Proposed Street Co-naming sign (circled in red) borders City Hall Park’s Northeast Plaza (site of future renovation Lenapehoking Plaza proposal):

-Manhattan Community Board 1’s jurisdiction district has been the homeland of the Lenape people for thousands of years, long before the arrival of Dutch-sponsored explorer Henry Hudson in 1609, Dutch colonization that began in 1624, and 1625 establishment of New Amsterdam.
+Manhattan Community Board 1’s jurisdiction district has been the homeland of the Lenape people for thousands of years, long before Dutch colonization four hundred years ago.

-Their homeland is culturally alive today to contemporary Lenape people, with Lenape Center’s office coincidently near CHP on Vesey Street.
-They are ancient geographic forebears for all of us in our neighborhood, our city and our region, with CB1 near the center of Lenape territory.
+The Lenape homeland is culturally alive today for contemporary Lenape people, with Lenape Center’s office coincidently near CHP on Vesey Street.
+They are ancient geographic forebears for all of us in our neighborhood, in our city and in our region.
+Lower Manhattan, our civic center, was a centrally-located cross roads for the Lenape nation.
 From some perspectives, we all reside, work and play on Lenape land.

-Lenape families lived in a year-round village on a site that is now approximately from Worth Street to Reade Street.
+Lenape families lived in a year-round village on a site that is now approximately from Worth Street to Duane Street.

-Werpoes was on the shores of a 6-acre, 60-foot-deep, spring-fed fresh-water pond, with walking trails approximately where Centre St, Park Row and Broadway are now situated.
+Werpoes was on the shores of a 6-acre, 60-foot-deep, spring-fed fresh-water pond, with walking trails approximately where Centre St, Park Row and Brodway are now situated.

 At the very beginning of colonization, the Lenape co-existed cooperatively with early settlers in the New Amsterdam village and in the nearby forest, including engaging in trade with the profit-seeking Dutch West India Company.

-The proposed Street Co-naming honors the First People, their contemporary descendants, and this place that is important in their history, in our history, and currently.
+The proposed Street Co-naming honors the First People, their contemporary descendants, and this central place that is that is important in Lenape local and regional history, important in NYC’s local and regional history, and currently important to contemporary Lenape people and others who are pleased to work to offer well-deserved Lenape Homeland acknowledgement in our civic center.

-Fair compensation for the long-ago massacring and forcibly-taken land is not within the realm of this proposal, but this Proposed Street Co-naming historical acknowledgement of the place is fitting for CHP NE Plaza’s precious Lower Manhattan open space that centuries ago bordered a Lenape village, with the same earth underneath the pavement on which the Lenape walked.
-CHP Northeast Plaza Renovation Proposal, with further Lenape acknowledgement, will be submitted soon.
+Fair compensation for the long-ago massacring and forcibly-taken land is not within the realm of this proposal, but this Proposed Street Co-naming historical acknowledgement of the place is fitting for NY’s civic center near City Hall that centuries ago was a centrally-located Lenape crossroads, with the same earth underneath the pavement on which the Lenape walked.
+CHP Northeast Plaza Renovation Proposal, with further Lenape acknowledgement in the plaza across Park Row from the proposed sign, will be submitted soon.

-This proposed Street Co-naming in our civic center provides a substantial, permanent, culturally-significant acknowledgement of the significance of Lenapehoking by our NYC government, as well as by other elected officials, by CB1 and by neighborhood residents and other Friends of City Hall Park and contributes to achieving the rightful historic position of the Lenape Nation.
+This proposed Street Co-naming in our civic center provides a substantial, permanent, culturally-important acknowledgement of the significance of Lenapehoking by Community Board 1 and then by our NYC government, as well as by other elected officials, and by neighborhood residents.
+City Hall Park Conservancy NYC, and other Friends of City Hall Park.
+It contributes to achieving the rightful historic position of the Lenape Nation.

 Lenape Center directors and cohort are respected, leading experts on Lenape history and culture, with frequent academic and cultural presentations, including as Visiting Professor at Colorado College and Columbia University.